 You’ve got it.
 Flaunt it.

-The values, ethics and religious principles of private schools are their foundations.
+The values, ethics and religious principles of private and independent schools are their foundations.

 This should be the heart of your marketing campaign.